 - Get Support

-Counseling & Psychological Services utilizes a short-term, time-limited therapy model to assist students who are experiencing concerns and needs that are interfering with their ability to be successful in school and/or with their individual personal growth, functioning and adjustment.
+Counseling and Psychological Services utilizes a short-term, goal-focused therapy model to assist students who are experiencing concerns and needs that are interfering with their ability to be successful in school and/or with their individual personal growth, functioning and adjustment.
 In a given year, the average student is seen for 5 or 6 sessions.
 Session length, however, is based on need.
 The overall objective is not to uncover and address every issue with which a student may have faced in his/her life or to provide continual maintenance for chronic psychiatric disorders.
 Rather, our objective is to facilitate adaptation, adjustment and resilient functioning in order to enable the student to continue enrollment in college and to pursue academic, career and personal success with minimal disruption or delay.

-Although the intent of RIT’s Counseling & Psychological Services is to help students cope with and resolve psychological and social problems that interfere with the attainment of their educational goals, students sometimes present with therapeutic needs, behaviors or other conditions that may be best met off-campus.
+Although the intent of RIT’s Counseling and Psychological Services is to help students cope with and resolve psychological and social problems that interfere with the attainment of their educational goals, students sometimes present with therapeutic needs, behaviors or other conditions that may be best met off-campus.
 Some of the concerns that are commonly addressed through referral to community service providers include:

 The general guidelines listed above are only intended to serve as a guide to assist treatment decisions.
 The nature and complexity of presenting concerns and the broader context are considered in making the appropriate treatment recommendation(s).
 Cases are evaluated individually and the professional judgment of the mental health provider(s) will determine the treatment decision in a particular situation.